laytenter/Insider-London/_tours/london/educational-tours/london-underground-and-tube-tour.md

 * Gain an insight into the superstar architects behind the Underground's distinctive architecture, including the man who painted London red and why some stations resemble spaceships.
 * Find out why Big Ben tilts two centimetres to the North West...

 Interested in the significance of transport in regeneration projects?
-Find out more about our [Kings Cross Regeneration & Innovation Tour](link)
+Find out more about our [Kings Cross Regeneration & Innovation Tour](/london/educational-tours/kings-cross-regeneration/#kings-cross-innovation-and-regeneration)

+{% include findoutmore.html title="Tube Tour" %}